lauris/awesome-scala/README.md

 # Contributing

 Your contributions are always welcome!
-Please submit a pull request or submit an issue to add a new framework, library or software to the list.
+Please submit a pull request or create an issue to add a new framework, library or software to the list.